 The vicious and egotistical giant crab who lives in Lalotai, the Realm of Monsters.
 Tamatoa enjoys gathering shiny baubles to add to an ever-growing collection.
 For this self-centered crab with a keen sense of showmanship, we will look for an actor who isn’t afraid to own the stage and really shine.Vocal range top: B4Vocal range bottom: B3

 All students must be registered to audition for Moana JR. Audition preparations will be done in class.
 Students will be taught songs, sides and choreography.
 Based on which parts they are most interested in, they will be given appropriate choices, from Moana, to use as part of their audition.
-Auditions will be held in class Sept.
-25 and Sept.
-28, 2020.
+Auditions will be held in class at the end of September.
 The auditions will be used to determine casting and goals for each student.
 As part of the class, students will be working towards those goals specifically developed for each student.